Kiss (band): Makeup designs

+Contrary to a false belief spread among the fan community of the band ("The Ankh Warrior"), the official name for Vincent's persona is "The Wiz", as per his contract, press releases for the Creatures of the Night tour, magazine interviews, and Simmons's autobiography.

 St. John and Kulick were members of Kiss only during the non-makeup period.
 Kulick stated that had he ever worn makeup in the band, he would have liked to have been the "Dog": "I figure that since there's already a cat in the band, I should probably be the dog.
 I'd have a big circle around one eye and I'd look like Petey from the Little Rascals.
 I've actually seen one or two fan renditions of what that might look like, so yeah, I'd be the dog."
-The four original makeup designs have been registered with the U.S. Patent and Trademark Office, with ownership and licensing rights held by Simmons and Stanley.
+The four original makeup designs have been registered with the U.S. Patent and Trademark Office, with ownership and licensing rights held by Kiss Catalog, Inc (now owned by Pophouse).